The American Rescue Plan Act provides more options to help you pay for your coverage. Learn more

 If you have coverage in your own name when you turn 26, it won’t be affected.
-But if you’re a dependent on a family plan, you may lose coverage under that plan.
-This is the time to explore your options for a Kaiser Permanente plan of your own.
+But if you’re a dependent on your parent’s plan, you may lose coverage under that plan either are the end of your birth month or end of the calendar year.
+Please refer to your Evidence of Coverage (EOC) or have your parents check with their employer.
+Now is the time to explore your options for a Kaiser Permanente plan of your own.

 Your parents can discontinue your coverage under their plan at any time.